 The Apex Swing held up well during testing.
 It does have many moving parts due to the swing-away design, but the pivots seem to work well, even when dirty.
 The overall construction is robust and of high quality.
 The plastic cradles and straps are prone to wear, abrasion and degradation from the sun, but they are replaceable components.

 This rack is best suited to carrying bikes with traditionally shaped frames with horizontal top tubes.
-The Apex Swing excels at carrying road bikes and hard tail mountain bikes.
-If access to the rear of your vehicle is of concern, there is no other competitor that offers the unimpeded access of the Apex Swing when fully loaded.
-Full suspension bikes, bikes with unique frame shapes and children's bikes are difficult to load, and in many cases, it is not possible to secure them effectively.
+The Apex Swing excels at carrying road bikes and hardtail mountain bikes.
+If access to the rear of your vehicle is of concern, this is a great option.
+Full suspension bikes, bikes with unique frame shapes and children's bikes are difficult to load, and in many cases, it isn't possible to secure them effectively.
 Use with caution on rough roads; excessive movement of the bikes can damage frames due to the retention system design.

-At $499.95, this model is one of the most expensive racks we tested; however, the unique design of the Apex Swing offers the best rear vehicle access of any hitch rack we tested.
-It does suffer from a lack of versatility due to the retention system design, and the Editors' Choice Thule T2 Pro would better serve most buyers for an additional $50.
+At $530, this model is one of the most expensive racks we tested; however, the unique design of the Apex Swing offers excellent access to the back of your vehicle.
+It does suffer from a lack of versatility due to the retention system design, and the Best Buy RockyMounts MonoRail would better suit most users and costs less.
+We're also impressed with the RockyMounts Backstage Swing Away which has a similar pivoting feature and a platform rack that will work better for more people and bikes, although it costs slightly more.

 The Apex Swing is a relatively expensive hitch mount rack with limited capacity due to the design.
 The swing away feature is nice, but tray style racks offer a more secure bike mounting solution and work with a wider range of bike frames.